Bladensburg, Maryland

 Bladensburg is a town in Prince George's County, Maryland, United States.
 The population was 9,657 at the 2020 census.
 Areas in Bladensburg are located within ZIP code 20710.
-Bladensburg is 8.6 mi from Washington, D.C.

 History

 Originally called Garrison's Landing, Bladensburg was renamed in honor of Thomas Bladen, governor of Maryland, 1742–1747.
 Bladensburg was established in 1742 as a regional commercial center by an act of the Maryland General Assembly.
 The act also authorized the town commissioners to purchase 60 acre of land to be laid out in 1 acre lots.
 The act required that a house covering at least 400 sqft of ground with a brick or stone chimney be constructed within 18 months of the sale of the lot.
 As of June 6, 1746, only 18 of the lots had been improved according to the stipulations of the act.
 Christopher Lowndes' house, Bostwick, and those built by David Ross and William Hilleary (the William Hilleary House) were among them.